S-Steven-Joshua/ALU/README.md

 - Knowledge of digital design concepts

 ## Testing
-The ALU can be tested using the provided testbench or through manual testing in a simulator.
+The ALU can be tested using the provided testbench or through manual testing in a simulator (ex.
+Xilinx).

 ## Contributors
 - Steven Joshua